starrodkirby86/tanoshitsumon/README.md

 Otherwise, the startup and build process are all identical to Create React App.
 This includes starting the application with ``npm start``, or creating a minified version with ``npm build``.

 ## Todo List
+- Create a ranking question/component, and then actions generating said question.
 - Question generation.
 Successfully test that, with a series being grabbed/browsed, we can then create an appropriate question that React will take in.
 - Actions requiring the usage of an access token need to rely on calling these actions first, *then* call the actual action.
 - *Low priority*: Centered component formatting is imperfect.
 But that's outside the main needs of the project.